milkru/raytracer_unity/README.md

 ### How to use
 By running the project, Unity renderer would be used by default, but by pressing the `SPACE` button, the same scene would get rendered using the ray-tracing path.
 This allows easy comparison.
+Every raytraced object should have `RayTracingTag.cs` component attached to it.

 ### Features
+* Point lights
 * Hard shadows
 * Reflections with customizable number of bounces
 * Specular lighting model
-* Sphere and mesh tracing
+* Sphere and triangle mesh tracing
-* Point lights
 * Integrated in the existing Unity workflow, which allows switching between default Unity renderer and ray tracing path
-* Accumulative anti aliasing implementation
+* Accumulative anti aliasing
 * Skybox rendering
 * Fake ambient occlusion